 - Student presents the objectives, methods, basic results, which reached in resolving SP, not theory.

-Classification and evaluation of defense SP
+Classification and evaluation of SP presentation

 - The classification reflects written part of the SP and presentation of the SP, which is an integral part of each classified SP.